dominik-matic/stonks-transformer/README.md

 	[90, 498] -> Transformer -> [7, 498] -> FC -> [7, 1]

 I used the mean squared error for the loss function, but to finally conclude how accurate my model turned out to be, I constructed my own "accuracy" metric, by simply checking wether the model correctly predicted if returns would be positive or negative.
-So far, my pseudo-accuracy hovers around 0.5, making this whole thing a failure, but I am learning a lot and not giving up yet, still have some things to try out:
+So far, my pseudo-accuracy hovers around 0.5, making this whole thing a failure, but I am learning a lot and not giving up yet because there's a lot more things to try out.

 ## Things to try out